finbourne/identity-sdk-csharp/sdk/docs/AuthenticationApi.md

 <a id="getpasswordpolicy"></a>
 # **GetPasswordPolicy**
-> PasswordPolicyDto GetPasswordPolicy (string userType)
+> PasswordPolicyResponse GetPasswordPolicy (string userType)

 [EXPERIMENTAL] GetPasswordPolicy: Gets password policy for a user type